 Avoid the possibility of injury or death from exposure to carbon monoxide (CO).
-All gasoline and diesel engines and fuel burning appliances such as heaters, stoves and generators produce CO.
+All gasoline and diesel engines and fuel burning appliances such as heaters, stoves and generators produce carbon monoxide (CO).
 CO is colorless, odorless and dangerous.
 Direct and prolonged exposure to CO will cause brain damage or death.
 Signs of exposure to CO include nausea, dizziness, drowsiness, ears ringing, headaches, unconsciousness and cherry red skin color.
-Avoid exposing your passengers and yourself to carbon monoxide.
+Avoid exposing your passengers or yourself to carbon monoxide.
 Test the CO detector operation before each trip, at least once a week and after the boat has been in storage.
 Do not tamper with the operation of the CO detector.
-The detectors are installed for your safety.
+It is installed for your safety.